Expanding the NLH’s Lobster Release Capacity

 The project is ongoing.

-The National Lobster Hatchery
+Charity information: The National Lobster Hatchery

 More then 75% of the world’s fish stocks are either fully exploited, over exploited, depleted or recovering and there has never been as much pressure on the world’s fish stocks.
 Significant habitat damage has occurred in many areas and it’s clear we desperately need new approaches to managing our living marine resources The European lobster is worth a huge amount socially and economically but their high value means they are vulnerable to stock collapse as already occurred in 1960's Scandinavia.